unlight/asmt-javascript-questions/README.md

 - How do you understand that the code is good/bad?
 - What is Temporal Coupling?
 - What code metrics (software metrics) do you know?
+- Do you measure cyclomatic complexity of the codebase?
+- Can you tell some negative parts of using SOLID principles?

 ### Unit/Integration testing
 - How you can use tests while re-writing legacy code?